codeShinobi-sarthak/codeShinobi-sarthak/README.md

 - 😄 Pronouns: He
 - ⚡ Fun fact: "The world's first computer programmer was Ada Lovelace in the 1840s."

+Feel free to check out my projects and contribute if you find anything interesting!
+I'm always open to feedback and collaborations.

 ## 🌐 Socials: